 Post Malone released White Iverson in 2015, it was originally uploaded to Soundcloud and the song quickly became a huge hit, currently with over 500 million views on Youtube.
 Although Post Malone was branded a one-hit-wonder after the song's release, he has since followed the song’s success with the singles Congratulations and rockstar.
 The White Iverson beat is built around a pretty simple arrangement that features a lush, ambient synth pad over a synth bass kick and a trap-style hip-hop beat.
 There is also some clever vocal manipulation that uses Post's sampled vocals as a choir instrument in certain parts of the song.
-I'll use the powerful Xfer Serum synth to create the main pad and bass synths of the song, and also shed light on some production tricks to use for this type of slick hip-hop.
+For this tutorial, I'll use the powerful Xfer Serum synth to create the main pad and bass synths of the song, and I'll also shed light on some of the music production tricks to use for this type of slick hip-hop.

 The song's producer is FKi 1st, who worked on the song with Post Malone one night after being woken up by him while Post was sleeping.

 "Absolutely, Post had already started making parts of it, he woke me up and we finished it.
 We had known each other for almost six months by the time we made “Iverson,” just working and finding what would be his sound.
 So we had been “Saucin” for a minute (laughs).
 We made sure to add that piece into the song too, “I’m saucin I’m saucin on you…”" -FKi 1st